This is my

 I've completed three novels: two are epic YA fantasy and the other is a humorous contemporary MG novel, WHEN YOUR BEST FRIEND WANTS TO BE YOUR GIRLFRIEND (AND OTHER HORROR STORIES) which I will be entering in PitchWars again.
 I've done some extensive revisions and added more stakes.
 After almost ten years away from writing, I returned to my passion when I started college in 2006.
 Writing creative papers led me to revisit all those stories, plot lines and ideas I'd left buried in a box in my garage.
 Since then, I've been regaining my mojo (at least here and there!) and working to hone my craft.

 One other story is close to my heart and is yet to be told: our family's journey through pediatric liver disease and subsequent transplant for my youngest daughter, Sarah.

 And it's that story from where so much of the rollercoaster ride of life stems from.
 Sarah is 7 years post-transplant and doing great but with any such procedure there's always the daily challenges of dealing with an immuno-suppressed individual.
 (Feel free to ask me about our journey; I'm always happy to share!)
 Here is a bit of our story.

-Despite the fact I wasn't chosen by a mentor last year, my experience was memorable.
+Despite the fact I wasn't chosen by a mentor the past two years, my experiences have been amazing.
 I received such great feedback from all five mentors I submitted to and became part of this amazing community.
 I wouldn't do anything different and even if I don't get chosen again, I will power on, continue to improve my craft and encourage others to pursue their dream.

 It's great to meet you all and happy to be along for the ride.
 Don't be a stranger on the feed!